bup/bup/README.md

         GIT_DIR=~/.bup git log local-etc

- - Make a backup on a remote server (which must already have the 'bup' command somewhere in the PATH, and be accessible via ssh; make sure to replace SERVERNAME with the actual hostname of your server):
+ - Make a backup on a remote server (which must already have the 'bup' command somewhere in the server's PATH (see /etc/profile, etc/environment, ~/.profile, or ~/.bashrc), and be accessible via ssh.
+   Make sure to replace SERVERNAME with the actual hostname of your server):

         tar -cvf - /etc | bup split -r SERVERNAME: -n local-etc -vv